opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Ritwik_Rajput/info.md

 Answer:  For editing our last commit message in git we have to use a command "git commit --amend", this will show us the last commit message and also the option to edit this.
          After editing our last commit message we just have to type ":wq" and we will exit the wim and thus we have our last commit message edited.

+Ques - 2 Resources that you follow to learn the above tech-stacks (development)?
+Answer: Udemy and Youtube.